 Twin Beds 1

-Details Full oil central heating with additional heating from open fire in sitting room Electric hob, electric oven, microwave, fridge, washing machine, colour TV, DVD player, stereo CD player, library of books and games Fuel, power and starter pack of fuel for open fire included in rent Bed linen and towels included in rent Cot and high chair on request Roadside parking Sorry no smoking and no pets Shop and pub 300 yards Please note: The back garden at this property is very steep
+Oil central heating Electric oven and hob, microwave, fridge, washing machine, Smart TV, CD, iPod dock, WiFi, selection of books and games Bed linen and towels inc in rent Cot and highchair on request Roadside parking Sorry, no pets and no smoking Shop and pub 300 yards Please note: The back garden is very steep and is not considered suitable for sitting or playing in

 Changeover Day Sat